 MelaneySmith_b&w

 After graduating from the Terry College of Business, Melaney Smith began a corporate career at Symantec as an information security analyst.
-Smith took a brief break from her career to found Books for Keeps, a grassroots effort to provide books to those children that might otherwise have none.
+She took a brief break from her career to establish Books for Keeps, a grassroots effort to provide books to those children who might otherwise have none.
 Books for Keeps helps to combat the lack of resources available to children in low-income areas by distributing 45,000 books annually.
-Smith is currently working to double the program’s reach statewide.
+Melaney is currently working to double the program’s reach statewide.
 She lives in Athens with her husband, Bayne.
+In her talk, she shows us that sometimes the biggest of changes can start with the smallest of steps.

 Tifara Brown

 Tifara Brown is a third-year student majoring in Management Information Systems.
-Brown is involved in several campus organizations, including the Model African Union and the Student Government Association.
+She is involved in several campus organizations, including the Model African Union and the Student Government Association.
 She enjoys reading, writing, and performing spoken word poetry.
-Brown believes that our words have an impact that is easy to take for granted and that we often disregard poetry as something archaic that is better left alone.
+Tifara believes that our words have an impact that is easy to take for granted and that we often disregard poetry as something archaic that is better left alone.
+In her talk, she demonstrates how sharing our stories, despite how daunting it may seem, can be a source of strength for our communities.

 Katlyn Firkus